top of page

 For this cause left I thee in Crete, that thou shouldest set in order the things that are wanting, and ordain elders in every city, as I had appointed thee: If any be blameless, the husband of one wife, having faithful children not accused of riot or unruly.
 For a bishop must be blameless, as the steward of God; not selfwilled, not soon angry, not given to wine, no striker, not given to filthy lucre; But a lover of hospitality, a lover of good men, sober, just, holy, temperate; Holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers (Tit.
 1:5-9).

-In the above passages, we find that a Church elder is required to have the following qualifications:
+In the passages above, we find that a Church elder must meet the following qualifications:

-This means that anyone who wishes to assume the role of an elder better have all of these attributes present.
-In other words, this responsibility is not to be taken lightly and only a select few are actually qualified to serve as overseer of God’s people—legitimately.
-Nevertheless, there are many today who pursue positions of authority out of selfish ambition or because they are power hungry and love preeminence.
-And if God’s people don’t wish to be deceived by these false leaders, they must test all of them against the qualifications listed in 1 Timothy 3 and Titus 1.
-If we fail to do so and end up with a corrupt or abusive form of leadership, we are to blame for this and no one else.
+This means that anyone aspiring to become an elder better have all of the preceding attributes.
+In other words, this responsibility is not to be taken lightly and only a select few are genuinely qualified to serve as overseers of God’s people.
+Yet, many today pursue positions of authority out of selfish ambition or because they are power hungry and love preeminence.
+To avoid being deceived by such counterfeit leaders, God’s people must test them against the qualifications outlined in 1 Timothy 3 and Titus 1.
+If we neglect this duty and find ourselves under corrupt or abusive leadership, the fault lies with us, not anyone else.

 Hebrews 13:17 & Obedience to Church Authority

-Hebrews 13:17 is often misused to justify authoritarian rule in the church.
-Sadly, countless church leaders with an abusive or power hungry disposition will twist this passage out of context in order to manipulate their congregations into submission.
-The way they achieve this is by employing a strictly face value interpretation of this passage while ignoring context and other interpretive principles.
-But we can be certain that authoritarian rule is never condoned in the Bible.
-In fact, it is implicitly condemned by the following passages: Matthew 20:25-28, Mark 10:42-45, 1 Peter 5:1-5, Matthew 6:24, Matthew 23:8-12, and 3 John 1:1-3.
-So let's examine this verse more closely to see if we can better understand its intended meaning:
+Hebrews 13:17 is frequently misused to justify authoritarian rule in the church.
+Unfortunately, many church leaders with abusive or power-hungry dispositions twist this passage out of context to manipulate their congregations into submission.
+The way they do this is by relying on a superficial, face-value interpretation of the verse while ignoring its broader context and essential interpretive principles.
+However, we can be certain that authoritarian rule is never endorsed in Scripture; in fact, it is implicitly condemned in several passages: Matthew 20:25-28, Mark 10:42-45, 1 Peter 5:1-5, Matthew 6:24, Matthew 23:8-12, and 3 John 1:1-3.
+So let's examine Hebrews 13:17 more closely to see if we can grasp its true meaning:

-So this means that Church leaders are not allowed to micromanage or control the lives of their congregants.
-Unfortunately, there are many leaders who do exactly that; and there are many foolish Christians who willingly submit to them anyway.
+This indicates that Church leaders are not permitted to micromanage or control the lives of their congregants.
+Unfortunately, many leaders do exactly that, and many naive Christians willingly submit to their authority anyway.

 Church Oversight by a Plurality of Elders (Shared Authority)

-Church oversight by a group of elders or "shared authority", while uncommon, is still practiced by a few Churches that hold to the classic doctrine of a "plurality of elders".
-This biblical form of administration was advocated in the Old Testament (Num.
-11:16-17; Prov.
-11:14) and became a common feature in the early Church.
-According to the New Testament, Churches were always overseen by several qualified elders, not just one.
-Notice:
+Church oversight by a group of elders, or "shared authority," though uncommon, is still practiced by churches that adhere to the doctrine of a "plurality of elders."
+This biblical form of governance is rooted in the Old Testament (Num 11:16-17; Prov 11:14) and became a defining characteristic of the early Church.
+According to the New Testament, churches were consistently overseen by multiple qualified elders rather than a single individual.
+Consider the following:

-And when they had ordained them elders (plural) in every church (singular), and had prayed with fasting, they commended them to the Lord, on whom they believed (Acts 14:23).
+And when they had ordained them elders (plural) in every church (singular), and had prayed with fasting, they commended them to the Lord, on whom they believed (Act 14:23).

-And from Miletus he sent to Ephesus, and called the elders (plural) of the church (singular) (Acts 20:17).
+And from Miletus he sent to Ephesus, and called the elders (plural) of the church (singular) (Act 20:17).

-But leadership by a group of elders or shared authority is the best form of Church oversight for the following reasons:
+Church governance by a group of elders, or shared authority, is the best form of oversight for the following reasons:

-a).
-It acts as a barrier and counterbalance to authoritarian rule (Proverbs 11:14).
+a) It serves as a barrier and counterbalance to authoritarian rule (Prov 11:14).

-b).
-It protects the church from the cult of personality and bad decisions that could harm the church for years to follow.
+b) It protects the church from the cult of personality and prevents harmful decisions that could negatively impact the congregation for years to come.

-c).
-It helps Church leaders adequately address the needs of each and every member.
+c) It enables church leaders to address the needs of every member effectively.

-d).
-It allows a persecuted Church to easily replace a dead or imprisoned elder, which is a common problem in many countries where persecution against Christians is fierce and Church leaders are frequently apprehended by government forces.
+d) It facilitates the replacement of a deceased or imprisoned elder in a persecuted church, which is crucial in many countries where Christians face intense persecution and church leaders are often apprehended by government forces.

 Age Requirement for Elders

-What does the Bible say about an elder's age and does it affect his ability to serve as overseer?
-While this question may seem trite, the guideline of age is actually very important since it's a good indicator of both experience and wisdom, which accumulate with age (Job 12:12).
-According to 1 Timothy 3 and Titus 1, an elder is an aged man whose children are mature adults.
-Also, the conduct and behavior of his children is a test of competent leadership (1 Tim.
+What does the Bible say about an elder's age, and does it impact his ability to serve as an overseer?
+While this question may seem trivial, the guideline of age is actually crucial since it's a good indicator of both experience and wisdom, which accumulate with age (Job 12:12).
+According to 1 Timothy 3 and Titus 1, an elder is an older man whose children are mature adults.
+Also, the eder must be tested for service based on the conduct and behavior of his children (1 Tim.
 3:4; Tit.
 1:6).
-If his grown children are God fearing and righteous then he is considered qualified for service, otherwise not.
-Because of this, men with young children are disqualified from serving as elders simply because their children are still unable to represent a valid measurement of parental success.
+If his grown children are God-fearing and righteous, he is considered qualified; if not, he is disqualified.
+As such, men with young children are excluded from serving as elders since their children do not yet provide a valid indication of parental success.

-The following verses clearly distinguish between an elder and a young man, which suggests that an elder must at least be old enough to have children of marriage age:
+The following verses clearly differentiate between an elder and a young man, suggesting that an elder should be at least old enough to have children of marital age:

 The elders which are among you I exhort… Likewise, ye younger, submit yourselves unto the elder.
 Yea, all of you be subject one to another, and be clothed with humility… (1 Pet.
 5:5).